justinjohn0306/deepspeedpatcher/README.md

 ```
 python setup.py bdist_wheel
 ```

+When this has completed, if successful, there will be a `dist` folder within the DeepSpeed folder that contains your compiled wheel.
+You can install this with `pip install deepspeed-xxxxxxxxxx.whl` where the x's will be unique to your environment build.

 #### Verification
 After building and installing the wheel, verify CUDA availability with `ds_report` or a Python Script:
 ```